webplatform/docs-wpd/Example_Pages/CSS/index.md

  <code>font-size: smaller | larger</code>
  <code>font-size: </code><em><length></em> <code>|</code> <em><percentage> </em>

-'''''Implementation Note:''': Each keyword above should be automatically generated and link to the relevant part of the Values section below.''
+'''''Implementation Note:''' Each keyword above should be automatically generated and link to the relevant part of the Values section below.''

 ==Values==